alan-nascimento/meli-product-finder/README.md

 $ npm install
 ```

+3. NOTE: The env is setted by `.env.development`.
+You can also create an `.env.local` file to set the environment variables.

-3. Start the local server
+4. Start the local server

 ```
 $ npm run dev